Interlisp/medley/README.md

 ### Getting releases

 Get the Maiko release [here](https://github.com/Interlisp/maiko/releases).
-You'll need the one corresponding to your operating system and processor (for Windows with WSL or Intel linux, use `linux.x86_64`; for Macs use `darwin.x86_64` for Intel and `darwin.aarch64` for M1.)
+You'll need the one corresponding to your operating system and processor (for Windows with WSL or Intel Linux, use `linux.x86_64`; for Macs use `darwin.x86_64` for Intel and `darwin.aarch64` for M1.)

 Or, build your own maiko (the binaries `lde` `ldex` and `ldeinit`.)
 We can build for other OS arch pairs depending on what is available for GitHub actions.